AqwamCreates/DataPredict/docs/API/Models/ActorCritic.md

 ## Notes:

-* You must create Actor and Critic models separately.
+* The Actor and Critic models must be created separately.
 Then use setActorModel() and setCriticModel() to put it inside the ActorCritic model.

 * Actor and Critic must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.